Pigrecolab/car-dealer/README.txt

 == Description ==

-Car Dealer is a solution for car dealers to manage the car's catalogue
+Car Dealer is a solution for car dealers to manage the car's catalog

 It provides :
 	1. A complete custom post type "vehicles" where you can add your car, with a custom metabox containing model, make, description, photogallery, price, mileage, etc.